 GeneCards Summary for DISP1 Gene

 DISP1 (Dispatched RND Transporter Family Member 1) is a Protein Coding gene.
-Diseases associated with DISP1 include Microform Holoprosencephaly and Septopreoptic Holoprosencephaly.
-Among its related pathways are Hedgehog Pathway.
-Gene Ontology (GO) annotations related to this gene include hedgehog receptor activity and peptide transporter activity.
+Diseases associated with DISP1 include Microform Holoprosencephaly and Lobar Holoprosencephaly.
+Among its related pathways are Hedgehog signaling pathway (KEGG).
+Gene Ontology (GO) annotations related to this gene include hedgehog receptor activity.
 An important paralog of this gene is DISP2.

 Functions in hedgehog (Hh) signaling.
 Regulates the release and extracellular accumulation of cholesterol-modified hedgehog proteins and is hence required for effective production of the Hh signal (By similarity).
 Synergizes with SCUBE2 to cause an increase in SHH secretion (PubMed:22902404).